-The UNESCO World Heritage Committee recorded that these criteria were met for the following reasons:
+The SOUV records that these criteria were met for the following reasons:

-- C(ii) The Derwent Valley saw the birth of the factory system, when new types of building were erected to house the new technology for spinning cotton developed by Richard Arkwright in the late 18th century. - C(iv) In the Derwent Valley for the first time there was large-scale industrial production in a hitherto rural landscape.
+C(ii) The Derwent Valley saw the birth of the factory system, when new types of building were erected to house the new technology for spinning cotton developed by Richard Arkwright in the late 18th century.

+C(iv) In the Derwent Valley for the first time there was large-scale industrial production in a hitherto rural landscape.
 The need to provide housing and other facilities for workers and managers resulted in the creation of the first modern industrial settlements.

 A Management Plan for the World Heritage Site was created in 2002, and updated in 2014.
 It has as the first of its nine aims to: "protect, conserve and enhance the Outstanding Universal Value of the DVMWHS."
-In accordance with this aim, and with reference to Section 12.1 of the Management Plan, I have consulted with Derbyshire County Council's Conservation and Design Section (which advises the World Heritage Site Partnership in planning matters) over this application, and have received the following advice.
+In accordance with this aim, and with reference to Section 12.1 of the Management Plan, I have consulted with Derbyshire County Council's Conservation, Heritage and Design Service (which advises the World Heritage Site Partnership in planning matters), and received the following advice: